HIGH-SUPPORT, HIGH-EXPECTATION EDUCATION IS AN EQUITY ISSUE

 Why “Mother Tongue”?

-- The experiences of these mothers speak to the experiences of all mothers—they converse in the “mother tongue.”
+• The experiences of these parents speak to the experiences of all parents—they converse in the “mother tongue.”